 Bright and Braided

 We've seen a lot of plum and purple tones incorporated into braids.
-Here, Serena Williams sports a brightly braided mix of magenta, plum, and creamy white.
+Here, Venus Williams sports a brightly braided mix of magenta, plum, and creamy white.
 We love the way plum is consistently subbing in for the most natural-looking tone in the bunch.

 The Perks of Plum

-Plum has a bright side, too.
-It's not entirely moody and mysterious.
+Plum has a bright side, too—it's not entirely moody and mysterious.
 While this vivid blend of purples is beautifully bright, the plum tones keep it grounded and almost hazy, making it difficult to distinguish where one shade starts and the other one begins.